Centre for Performing Arts in Delhi

 The intervention is imagined to be specifically oriented towards performing arts to cater to the need of the city to bind and centralize the cultural activities and at the same time provide a platform which enables different types of performing arts to come together.
 The centre would attempt to increase the exposure of performing arts through hosting events by collaborating with national and international associations and function as a larger magnet for the city as a whole as well as the country.

-Since the site situated in central Delhi, one of the busiest centres for commercial activities, it is constantly exposed to newer developments.
-The intervention is imagined to be an escape from the generic development of the upcoming high-rise apartments surrounding the site, creating a unique identity for the place.
 The location of site is in a relatively inactive neighbourhood, since majority of the area around the site constitutes of residential, commercial and official buildings.
 An insertion of a cultural institution in the area would lead to a more mixed use of land, and also act as a catalyst in activating the life on the streets.
 The intervention would attempt to blur the solid boundaries to create an active public corner, encouraging neighbourhood activities to take place and in the process, activating the street behind the site.